MattRicchi/White-Matter-Hyperintensities-Segmentation/README.md

 This repository contains an algorithm that can automatically detect and segment white matter hyperintensities by using fluid-attenuated inversion recovery (FLAIR) and T1 magnetic resonance scans.
 The technique used is based on a deep fully convolutional neural network and ensemble model, which is a machine learning approach for diagnosing diseases through medical imaging.

+### How to train the network

+To begin the network training, you simply have to execute the `training.py` script.
+Please, make sure that the `DATABASE` folder has the required data and is situated in the same directory as the script.
+Moreover, the `DATABASE` folder should have two subfolders:
+* `OnlyBrain`, which contains brain-extracted images sorted into the following categories:
+  * `flair` with brain-extracted flair images
+  * `t1w` with brain-extracted T1 weighted images
+  * `label` with ground truth images
+* `brain` which includes brain mask images

+If you need to perform brain extraction on your data, you may utilize the [fslpy wrapper BET](https://git.fmrib.ox.ac.uk/fsl/fslpy/-/blob/master/fsl/wrappers/bet.py) provided by fsl.
+[Here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET/UserGuide) you can find the BET userguide.

+The `training.py` script automatically splits the images into training and testing categories.
+Images of patients 4, 11, 15, 38, 48, and 59 will be reserved for testing purposes to evaluate the network's performance.

+Once the training and testing stages are complete, the ultimate segmented images are stored in the NIfTI format under the same ID as the initial flair image.

 ## Repository structure and content

 The main directory includes: